 The University's instructional, research, and extension programs still are rooted in these principles.
 The Virginia statutes which created and control the institution heavily reflect the land-grant orientation.
-Subsequent federal legislation, including the Hatch Act of 1877 which established the agricultural experiment stations, and the Smith-Lever Act of 1914 which created the Federal Extension Service, further emphasized the multiple purpose of the University.
+Subsequent federal legislation, including the Hatch Act of 1877, which established the agricultural experiment stations, and the Smith-Lever Act of 1914, which created the Federal Extension Service, further emphasized the multiple purpose of the University.
 The multiple-mission, multiple-agency structure of the University introduces some complexity into its internal organization, and into its relationships with the executive and legislative branches of both the state and federal governments.
-Each to some degree exercises budgetary and administrative control of various programs and activities of the institution which must be accommodated in the basic policies and programs of the University.
+Each to some degree exercises budgetary and administrative control of various programs and activities of the University.
 These regulations and their interpretations provide a part of the reality in which the University functions as it seeks to fulfill the purposes for which it exists.